 Sounds good, right?
 But I was wary.
 I didn’t want to be duped into believing a two-day conference could transform my life as a mom.
 When you’ve already been down that road – when you’ve had those ah-ha moments and gone home full of enthusiasm, only to fall on your face again – well, let’s just say you get a little cynical.

 But, like I said, my husband kicked me out, so I went.
 I spent the early morning drive to D.C. steeling myself against false hope.
 Fool me once, shame on me.
 Fool me twice…

 I guess you wouldn’t say I was in the most receptive mood when I arrived fifteen minutes late for the opening session.

 The place was packed, except for a few seats in the middle of each row.
 I had to bump and jostle my way past all the people who actually wanted to be there, which made me even grumpier.
 I set my conference notebook aside, resolving not to take notes, and sat with my arms folded through the entire first session.

-The content was just what I expected, powerful stuff about brain development, disregulation, and sensory processing.
-But what I needed wasn’t about the head, it was about the heart.
-And not my daughter’s heart, either.
-My heart.
+The content was just what I expected, intensive education about brain development, disregulation, and sensory processing.
+All good stuff, but what I needed wasn’t about the head, or even about adoption.
+It was about the heart.
+Specifically, my heart.

 That wasn’t a revelation.
 I’ve known it for years.
-Adoption has been hard, but not for the reasons I expected.
-The hardness is inside me, and it was there long before we tried to graft a child into our family.
-Adoption is just the spotlight that finally revealed the ugly truth about my own brokenness.
+Motherhood has been hard and scary, but not for the reasons I expected.
+The hardness and fear are inside me, and they were there long before we grafted a child into our family, and even before I birthed our others.
+Motherhood is just the spotlight that has persistently revealed my pre-existing brokenness.

-As I sat amid that sea of conference-goers, their eager faces reflecting none of my turmoil, ugly is exactly how I felt – ugly, and alone.
+As I sat amid that sea of conference-goers, their eager faces reflecting none of my turmoil, broken is exactly how I felt – broken, and alone.

 At some point during the day, I began to thaw.
 It wasn’t a dramatic breakthrough, but once my walls started to crack, I couldn’t stop the demolition.